$12.2m to support Newcastle’s vital health and medical research

 - $675,000 Professor Xu Dong Zhang for their project: Role of lncRNA IDH1-AS1 in regulating c-Myc driven-glycolysis and tumorigenesis.

-The NHMRC also announced three Translating Research Into Practice (TRIP) Fellowships to UON researchers:
+The NHMRC also announced a Translating Research Into Practice (TRIP) Fellowship to UON researcher:

 - Dr Kate Bartlem, School of Psychology ($180,000) - offered under the Medical Research Future Fund (MRFF) Next Generation Clinical Researchers Program from the MRFF Health Special Account.